Aiven-Open/klaw-docs/docs/docs/HowTo/teams/index.md

 # Teams

-Klaw has concepts of users, roles and teams.
+Klaw has concepts of users, roles, and teams.

 Team A collection of users.
 Teams also `own` topics and when one user